Seb-andreasen/seb-andreasen.github.io/index.md

 ## Portfolio

 Welcome to my portfolio!
-These are all projects I have made over time.
-They are not associated with my professional work.
-To learn more about what I have done throughout my career, please have a look at my resume below.
+Have a look around and feel free to ask any questions.

 ### [Data Science projects](/DS_index.md)
 ---